Employee Benefits Guide 2022-2023

 Financial Assistance

-Employees and family members can receive unlimited telephonic assistance and a free 60 minute face-to-face counseling per issue from a Certified Consumer Credit Counselor, Certified Credit Reporting Reviewers and/or financial planners.
-Help includes issues such as budgeting strategies, managing credit, financial planning, goal setting, homeownership and other personal financial issues.
+Employees and family members can receive unlimited telephonic assistance and a free 60-minute face-to-face counseling per issue from a Certified Consumer Credit Counselor, Certified Credit Reporting Reviewers and/or financial planners.
+Help includes issues such as budgeting strategies, managing credit, financial planning, goal setting, homeownership, and other personal financial issues.
 Additionally, identity theft consultations are available for identity theft prevention and a free identity theft kit is available if identity has been stolen.

-Additional Contact Information
+Additional Information

 Madison Metropolitan School District

-Address: 545 West Dayton Street, Madison, WI 53704
+Address: 545 West Dayton Street, Madison, WI 53703

-Telephone: 608-663-1692 (Benefits Helpdesk)
+Telephone: 608-663-1692 (Benefits Division)

-Website: https://www.madison.k12.wi.us/human-resources/
+Website: madison.k12.wi.us/human-resources

-Benefits Helpdesk: benefits@madison.k12.wi.us
+Benefits Email: benefits@madison.k12.wi.us

-Dean Health Plan (Health Insurance)
+Dean Health Plan (Health)

 Telephone: 800-279-1301

-Website: https://www.deancare.com/
+Website: www.deancare.com

-Website: https://ghcscw.com/
+Website: https://quartzbenefits.com/

-Delta Dental of Wisconsin (Dental Insurance)
+Delta Dental (Dental and Vision)

 Telephone: 800-236-3712

-Website: https://www.deltadentalwi.com/s/
+Website: https://www.deltadentalwi.com/DDWI/s/

-The Standard (Life and Disability Insurance)
+The Standard (Life and Disability)

 Telephone: 800-628-8600